Pico Duarte

 Pico Duarte is the highest peak in the Dominican Republic, on the island of Hispaniola and in all the Caribbean.
-At 3101 m above sea level, it gives the Dominican Republic the 16th-highest maximum elevation of any island in the world.
+At 3101 m above sea level, it gives Hispaniola the 16th-highest maximum elevation of any island in the world.
 Additionally, it is only 53 mi northeast of the region's lowest point, Lake Enriquillo, 46 m (151 ft) below sea level.
 It is part of the Cordillera Central range, which extends from the plains between San Cristóbal and Baní to the northwestern peninsula of Haiti, where it is known as the Massif du Nord.
 The highest elevations of the Cordillera Central are found in the Pico Duarte and Valle Nuevo massifs.

 History

 The first reported climb was made in 1851 by a German who was British consul: Sir Robert Hermann Schomburgk.
 He named the mountain "Monte Tina" and estimated its height at 3140 m.
 In 1912, Father Miguel Fuertes dismissed Schomburgk's calculations after climbing La Rucilla and judging it to be the tallest summit of the island.
 A year later, Swedish botanist Erik Leonard Ekman sided with Schomburgk's estimate, and called the sister summits "Pelona Grande" and "Pelona Chica" ("Big Bald One" and "Small Bald One", respectively).
 During the Rafael Trujillo Molina regime, the taller of the two was called "Pico Trujillo".
 After the dictator's death, it was renamed Pico Duarte, in honor of Juan Pablo Duarte, one of the Dominican Republic's founding fathers.
 At the summit is an east-facing bronze bust of Duarte atop a stone pedestal, next to a flagpole that flies the Dominican flag and a cross.